Takahiruma/Vtubedle/README.md

 # Vtubedle

 Quizz game like wordle.
 But you have to guess a random Vtuber.
-The game is still WIP.
-There is unique guesses per day.
+The game is still WIP. the game is not published yet.

+There is no unique guesses per day.
+You can replay as much as you like

 ## screen
 Main screen